JuliaNLSolvers/Optim.jl/docs/src/user/config.md

                store_trace = true,
                show_trace = false)
 ```
 Notice the need to specify the method using a keyword if this syntax is used.
-It is likely that this will be deprecated in the future.
+This approach might be deprecated in the future, and as a result we recommend writing code
+that has to maintained using the `Optim.Options` approach.